elliottbiondo/utils/geant4-validation-app/README.md

 ## NOTE
 **DO NOT** mismatch Geant4 versions between Celeritas and this app.
-E.g. do not link an installation of Celeritas that was built using Geant4 10.7.3 to a Geant4 11.0.3 version of this app.
-This will result in missing symbol errors.
+E.g. do not link an installation of Celeritas that was built using Geant4 10.7.3 to a Geant4 11.0.3 version of this app, as some symbols may be undefined.

 # Build